 If you travel a lot take a flashlight and disposable gloves everywhere you go and inspect the room before you settle in.
 The main part to inspect is the bed, starting with the headboard.
 Check all of the sheets, pillows, mattresses, the box spring, and under the drawer of the table next to the bed.

 In the morning double-check the sheets for any blood spots because bed bugs poop pretty soon after they eat.
+If you noticed blood spots popping up where you haven’t noticed them previously, it would be worthwhile contacting an expert in bed bug inspection services in order to give your soft furnishings a look over to ensure you aren’t at risk of an infestation starting.
 Also, try to never put your luggage on top of the bed and keep your clothing inside the luggage to prevent hitchhikers.

 At home you want to clear all of your clutter, the more clutter you have the easier it is for bed bugs to hide and go unnoticed for a while.
 Wash your sheets, blankets, bedspreads, and clothing on a regular basis.
 The main step is to dry everything in high heat because they can’t survive high amounts of heat.